voxel51/cvpr-mobile-hdr/README.md

 ### Transforming data into sRGB

-This script converts npz into raw files, and debayers the raw files into PNGs using common heuristics.
+This script converts the npz files into raw files, and debayers the raw files into PNGs using common heuristics.

 Make sure you have all the npz files in your local directory.
 ```